Hydrodynamic representation and Energy Balance for Dirac and Weyl fermions in curved space-times: Introduction

 \section{Introduction}

 The Standard Model of elementary particles establishes that there exist two kinds of particles, fermions and bosons.
-In a previous work \cite{Matos:2016ryp}\cite{Chavanis:2016shp}, the energy balance for bosons was derived starting from the general relativistic Klein-Gordon (KG) equation.
+In previous works \cite{Matos:2016ryp}\cite{Chavanis:2016shp}, the energy balance for bosons was derived starting from the general relativistic Klein-Gordon (KG) equation.
 In the present work, we study a system of fermions described by the Dirac equation in arbitrary curved space-times taking into account electromagnetic effects.
 We also use the Weyl equation which is a chiral form of the Dirac equation due to the relationship between the Lie algebras of the symmetry groups for both systems of particles.
 We give the hydrodynamic representation of the Dirac and Weyl equations for fermions using previous results obtained for boson particles.
+This representation is built analogously as in quantum mechanics (QM) and as in the bosonic case \cite{Matos:2016ryp}, where it was introduced by the Madelung transformation in order to find an alternative interpretation of a boson system.
+This interpretation has been very useful in astrophysics \cite{Chavanis:2016shp}.
+In this article, we extend the previous transformation to the fermionic case, in the same way we pretend to give an alternative interpretation of the femionic systems.